 Diana Macalintal has outlined a different model for Catechesis for RCIA where seekers gain Catechesis from all the Parish teams.
 The model more resembles an apprenticeship rather than the formal instructional nature of many teams.
-This model does not move away from Lectionary Based Catechesis, but does move away from relying on the RCIA teams to be the principal Catechists.
+This model does not move away from Lectionary Based Catechesis, but does move away from relying on the RCIA teams to be the principle Catechists.

 The Emmaus story in Luke’s Gospel [Lk 24:13-35] directs our Christian faith with Christ as our guide, our eyes are opened to recognise Him; we then set out to share this Good News with our companions.
 This lived discipleship is the reality of Mystagogia.
 From the moment of The Rite of Acceptance the Church embraces the catechumens and candidates with parental affection; “From this time on the Church embraces the catechumens as its own with a mother’s love and concern.
 Joined to the Church, the catechumens are now part of the household of Christ, since the Church nourishes them with